Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Numerical comparison

 \subsection{Nonlinear evolution with non-Gaussian data}

 Our final set of our simulations involves the most general model \eqref{eq:obs}-\eqref{eq:evol} with nonlinear evolution $\evol_t$.
-Specifically, we considered a complicated model \citep[][Sect.~3]{Lorenz2005} that realistically replicates many features of atmospheric variables along a latitudinal band.
-A special case of this model \citep{Lorenz1996} is an important benchmark for data-assimilation techniques.
+Specifically, we considered a complicated model \citep[][Sect.~3]{Lorenz2005} that realistically replicates many features of atmospheric variables along a latitudinal band, and its different variants are commonly used as a test-bed for other data assimilation techniques \citep[e.g.,][]{Ott2004}.
 The model dynamics are described by

 where $\tilde x_{-i} = \tilde x_{n-i}$, and we used $K=32$ and $F=10$.
 By solving \eqref{eq:Lorenz04-1} on a regular grid of size $n=960$ on a circle with unit circumference using a 4-th order Runge-Kutta scheme, with five internal steps of size $dt=0.005$, and setting $x_i = b\tilde x_i$ with $b=0.2$, we obtained the evolution operator $\evol_t$.
 We also calculated an analytic expression for its derivative $\nabla\evol_t$, which is necessary for Algorithm \ref{alg:eKVLfilter}.